Juliapp/NPM-Favorite-Packages/README.md

 Powerful and lightweight package to mask a input value, like telephone number

 ### [PM2](https://www.npmjs.com/package/pm2)
-PM2 is a production process manager for Node.js applications with a built-in load balancer.
+Huge and powerfull production process manager for Node.js applications with a built-in load balancer.
 It allows you to keep applications alive forever, to reload them without downtime and to facilitate common system admin tasks.
 <br>[Official website](https://pm2.keymetrics.io/)